Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Strategy of the proof and outline of the paper

 \subsubsection{Naive estimate}

-As $\widehat{Z}$, the complete lift of a Killing vector field\footnote{The case of $S$, which is merely a conformal Killing vector field, is slightly different but do not create more complicated error terms.} $Z$, commute with the flat relativistic transport operator $\T_{\eta} := |v| \partial_t+v_i\partial_{v_i}$ and since $|g-\eta|$ is expected to be small, commuting $\T_g(f)=0$ with $\widehat{Z}$ should create controllable error terms.
+As $\widehat{Z}$, the complete lift of a Killing vector field\footnote{The case of $S$, which is merely a conformal Killing vector field, is slightly different but does not create more complicated error terms.} $Z$, commutes with the flat relativistic transport operator $\T_{\eta} := |v| \partial_t+v_i\partial_{v_i}$ and since $|g-\eta|$ is expected to be small, commuting $\T_g(f)=0$ with $\widehat{Z}$ should create controllable error terms.
 However, a naive estimate leads to

 and, during the proof, we will have

 so that, since $ |\partial_{v} f| \lesssim (t+r) |\partial_{t,x} f|+\sum_{\widehat{Z} \in \K} |\widehat{Z}f|$,